jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.52 block_mpi
 Request the MPI version of Block program to be used in DMRG calculations.
 By default `automr` would call the OpenMP version of the Block2 program since it is faster than MPI version in a single node.
 Note that this keyword only changes the parallelism of DMRG-CASCI and/or DMRG-CASSCF calculations, but the NEVPT2 calculation after DMRG always utilize MPI parallelism (which requires `mpi4py` to be intalled).
 Usually you do not need this keyword unless you want to perform tests or debug.

+## 4.4.53 LocDocc
+Request to perform the orbital localization upon the doubly occupied orbitals in a GVB job.
+This GVB job can be a target calculation, or just an intermediate step in a CASCI/CASSCF job.
+Note that this localization does not change the electronic energy of GVB/CASCI/CASSCF.
+It is just of convenient usage for some users, or for convenience of identifying core orbitals.
+The localization method is PM by default, and it is controlled by [LocalM](#445-localm).